MobilityData/elrond.gtfs.org/docs/getting_started/features/base.md

 ## Stop Times

 Stop times are used to represent the individual stop arrival and departure times for each trip, allowing riders to know precisely at what time the bus, train or ferry is arriving and departing a specific location.
 The `stop_times.txt` file is typically the largest in a GTFS feed.
 Certain services operate on regular a frequency (e. g. a subway line that runs every 5min) rather than having specific arrival and departure times.
-This can be modeled using Frequency-based sercices (@TODO link), and this can be modeled in conjunction with `stop_times.txt`.
+This can be modeled using [Frequency-based sercices](/getting_started/features/base_add-ons/#frequency-based_services), and this can be modeled in conjunction with `stop_times.txt`.

 | Files included                   | Fields included   |
 |----------------------------------|-------------------|